-An email template builder will allow you to produce HTML designs, either by writing the code yourself or by using the drag & drop builder and ready made templates.
+An email template builder will allow you to produce an HTML email template, either by writing the code yourself or by using the drag & drop builder and ready-made templates.

-Not only will it allow you to create branded emails that recipients will remember, using a well designed template will also lead to more engagement and a higher conversion rate.
+Not only will it allow you to create branded emails that recipients will remember, but using a well-designed template will also lead to more engagement and a higher conversion rate.
 After all, in the plain text email above, there is no clear call-to-action, whereas the button used in the email on the right clearly indicates what action you need to take.

 Other benefits include:

-Save you time: Email template builders come with a number of ready-made templates and designs that you can easily customize to your needs.
+Save you time: HTML email designers come with a number of ready-made templates and designs that you can easily customize to your needs.
 All the content options are already there (buttons, images, text, etc.) so it’ll take you no time to get the email looking exactly as you want it.

 Ease-of-use: Most of the time these will be drag & drop editors, meaning that you won’t need any coding experience at all.
 Some builders are easier to use than others, but in general, they provide you with the means to create something attractive with zero prior experience.

-Branding: Upload your logo and customize the template with your brand colors and font.
+Branding: Upload your logo and customize the HTML email template with your brand colors and font.
 Save certain elements, like your header and footer, ready to be used in future templates.

 Boost engagement: Add engaging content such as videos, image carousels, surveys and quizzes.
 Many email template builders will include these types of content blocks, meaning all you have to do is drag them over into the email you’re working on.

 The answer to this question largely lies in your own requirements and preferences.
 Some might prefer a drag and drop email builder, others might prefer a WYSIWYG (What You See Is What You Get) editor.
 Those with some coding knowledge will no doubt appreciate additional customization options and the ability to edit the code.
 However, in general, these are the things to look out for: